aistiak/daily-learn/node/typescript/basics.md

 ## ts-basic
-- typescript provides all the features of javascript with additioal layers on top of it ( type checking , attribute hinting / suggestion /inferred types , hinting errors before they occure)
+- typescript provides all the features of javascript with additional layers on top of it ( type checking , attribute hinting / suggestion /inferred types , hinting errors before they occure)
 - simple example of declaring a variable .
 In JS `const name = "arif"` , in TS `const name : string = "arif"`
 - primitive types are `string` `number` `boolean` . some advance types are Union (for custom types), Enume (for primitive types)
 - `any` is used to assign multiple types to a variable